sidthakkar12/TicTacToe/README.md

 6) To play a turn, player needs to tap on any grid cell.
 7) The board will be updated for both players after each turn.
 8) Player can quit the game in-between.
-9) To quit the game, players needs to click on icon at top-right of the screen or back button from the device.
+9) To quit the game, player needs to click on icon at top-right of the screen or back button from the device.
 A confirmation will popup before player quits the game.
 10) The game has 3 possible results: Win/Lose/Draw.
 11) As and when the game is completed, players will get a popup appropriate to the Winning player and Losing player.
 12) App will show popup to both the users even if the game is drawn.